 Alzheimer’s Disease and Aluminum

 There appears to be a correlation between Alzheimer’s disease and aluminum toxicity in the brain.
-Although, these sites do not point to aluminum foil as the cause of the toxicity, they do mention items like antiperspirants containing aluminum, aluminum utensils and self-rising flour which contains aluminum, just to name a few (Here’s another site: Alzheimer’s and Aluminum, Is there a connection?) .
+Although, these sites do not point to aluminum foil as the cause of the toxicity, they do mention items like antiperspirants containing aluminum, aluminum utensils and self-rising flour which contains aluminum, just to name a few (Here’s another article: Case Study to Show the Link between Aluminum and Alzheimer’s) .

 There may not be a connection between aluminum foil and Alzheimer’s disease.
 Additionally, according to my limited research, it may be ‘perfectly safe’ to eat food with melted aluminum foil; however, in my book, I’m not doing it.
 I already had a calcified brain scare.
 No sense in eating aluminum to create some other unwanted health condition.